DrummerViking/tools/Manage-MobileDevices/readme.md

 Agustin Gallegos

 ## Version History:
+### 1.30 - 05/11/2020
+ - Updated tool to connect to Exchange Online using new EXO v2 module.
 ### 1.20 - 04/24/2019
  - Fixed Horizontal Scrollbar was out of place.
  - Adjusted Mailbox filter to only fetch UserMailbox